guryanovev/CrystalQuartz/src/CrystalQuartz.Application.Client/README.md

 ## Frontend dev quick start

 - `npm install` (first time only)
-- `npm run watch` - starts watching and building console client side on source changes
+- `npm run watch` - starts watching and building client side on source changes
 - in separate window - `npm run dev-server` - builds and runs dev-server
 - navigate to [http://localhost:3000](http://localhost:3000)

 ## What is the dev-server?

-It is a tiny nodejs web application that acts as a development purposes backend for CrystalQuartz.
-The dev-server makes it easier to write and debug frontend code without compiling .NET part.
+It is a tiny nodejs web application that acts as a development-purposes backend for CrystalQuartz.
+The dev-server makes it easier to write and debug frontend code without recompiling .NET part.

 ## All available `npm` scripts